How Courts Oversee Ballot Initiatives

 State courts — and to some degree federal courts — are closely involved in the direct democracy process at every stage, adjudicating disputes over signature collection, drafting, participation by other political actors, and more.
 In a sense, and when functioning optimally, they are part of a checks and balances system, ensuring that constitutional rights to direct democracy are respected but that the process is a deliberative one and that citizens, acting as lawmakers, do not exceed their retained authority.

-Alice Clapman is a senior counsel at the Brennan Center for Justice.
+Alice Clapman is a reproductive rights litigator and former senior counsel at the Brennan Center, where she worked on voting rights and election security.

-Alon Goldfinger is a student at Columbia Law School and an intern at the Brennan Center for Justice.
+Alon Goldfinger was a student at Columbia Law School and an intern at the Brennan Center for Justice.

 Connie Wu is a program associate at the Brennan Center for Justice.